-How to Hire Russian Employees
+How to Hire Employees in Russia

 Russia has strict labor laws grounded in the country’s communist roots.
 Regulations favor employees, and socialism means there’s a focus on an employee’s well-being instead of business growth.
 Employers should recognize the high levels of red tape, strict disciplinary process, substantial paperwork, and more involved in complying with local labor laws.

 You also need a strong fixed- or indefinite-term employment contract in the local language to hire Russian employees.
 Both your employment contract and offer letter should include compensation amounts in rubles.
 Legally, the contract needs to include certain information and terms about employment, including:

 - Names of the employee and employer

 - Working hours

 - Occupational hazards protection

 There should be two signed copies of the employment contract – one for the employee and one for the employer.
 After signing the employment contract, any changes must be made in writing and agreed to by both parties.

 Russia’s employment compliance laws include working hours that every employee must follow.
 The standard workweek is 40 hours, and employees must provide written consent to work overtime.
 Any overtime should not exceed four hours over two consecutive days or 120 hours per year.
 You should include these terms in the employment contract, as well as how much you will compensate for overtime.